Dormant black hole candidates from Gaia DR3 summary diagnostics: A catalogue of RGB+BH candidates

-\item[D)] NSS solutions --- We excluded all 450 candidates with existing solutions in the \textit{Gaia} DR3 NSS catalogue: 44 \texttt{Orbital}, 338 \texttt{SB1}, and 68 \texttt{AstroSpectroSB1} systems.
+\item[(D)] NSS solutions --- We excluded all 312 candidates with existing solutions in the \textit{Gaia} DR3 NSS catalogue: 32 \texttt{Orbital}, 230 \texttt{SB1}, and 50 \texttt{AstroSpectroSB1} systems.
 Our focus is on identifying new candidates without prior orbital solutions, and NSS sources with high mass functions have already been studied elsewhere.
 Most of the excluded systems were marginal, with inferred companion masses just above the threshold value, reflecting the uncertainties in mass inference.
 NSS companion masses are generally $<3\,\mathrm{M}_\odot$, apart from the known BHs Gaia BH~2 and the LAMOST candidate and a handful of binaries with near face-on inclinations and correspondingly large uncertainties.
 Discrepancies between our estimates and the NSS values may result from spurious \textit{Gaia} signals (elevated \texttt{ruwe}, RV scatter unrelated to binarity) or unresolved hierarchical systems, where the NSS solution captures only one component.
-This cut excludes the known \textit{Gaia} BH~2 and the LAMOST mass-gap BH candidate, both of which would otherwise meet our selection criteria.
-In Sect.~\ref{sec:nss_validation}, we compare our mass inferences to the NSS sample and discuss biases that can drive overestimated companion masses in this subset. \end{enumerate}
+This cut excludes the known \textit{Gaia} BH~2 and the LAMOST mass-gap BH candidate, both of which would otherwise meet our selection criteria. \end{enumerate}

-The cleaned sample consists of 556 stars; their locations in the CMD are shown in Fig.~\ref{fig:cleaned_candidates_CMD}.
+The cleaned sample consists of 389 stars; their locations in the CMD are shown in Fig.~\ref{fig:cleaned_candidates_CMD}.
 The candidates are broadly distributed across the RGB, with no significant clustering or trends between CMD position and inferred companion mass, which would point to unrecognised systematics in the parameter inference.
 Systems with short inferred orbital periods ($\lesssim 100$\,d) are located toward the lower RGB, consistent with expectations given the physical size constraints of more evolved giants.
-These 556 stars exhibit \textit{Gaia} astrometric and spectroscopic signatures along with minimal photometric variability consistent with massive dark companions, making them promising targets for dormant NS or BH binary searches.
+These 389 stars exhibit \textit{Gaia} astrometric and spectroscopic signatures along with minimal photometric variability consistent with massive dark companions, making them promising targets for dormant NS or BH binary searches.